 Walker’s machinery shreds the material, separating plastic bags from the re-usable rockwool.
 “Once separated, plastic is disposed at the landfill (even though we are looking into re-using this plastic in manufacture of low-carbon fuels etc.) and shredded rockwool material is used as a bulking agent in compost production,” adds Dujmovic.

-With its history of offering environmental waste solutions, WEG partnered with AETIC, part of the College’s Research & Innovation division, to investigate the possible benefits of using rockwool as more than just a bulking agent.
+With its history of offering environmental waste solutions, WEG partnered with HESIC, part of Niagara College’s Research & Innovation division, to investigate the possible benefits of using rockwool as more than just a bulking agent.

 “In theory, this bulking agent will increase compost’s moisture content (since we receive rockwool at high moisture levels, with some nutrient leftovers as well), water holding capacity, porosity and nutrients, which all have a beneficial effect on the growth of the plants,” explains Dujmovic.